 Lovely though our 'Dear Green Place' is, eventually you might fancy going beyond the city-limits to see what else is out there.
 With its two major train stations and ample bus routes, even without owning a car Glasgow is the perfect place to kick-start your exploration of Scotland and beyond.
 If you're planning something more significant than a day trip, it's usually a good idea to figure out where you're going to stay before jumping on a train or bus out of the city.
 Rural Scotland is brimming with cheap B&Bs while the cities will have a range of hotel and Airbnb options - the summer months will be busier/more expensive, so plan in advance.
 One thing to remember is that Scotland allows wild camping - lightweight camping in small numbers for two or three nights in any one place.
 There are a number of regulations, including a restriction on camping around Loch Lomond during the summer, so if you're thinking of going full wilderness it's best to check online to make sure you're sticking to the law of the land.
-NORTH Go slightly north and you're in Loch Lomond territory.
+Find out more on the Visit Scotland website: [visitscotland.com/accommodation/caravan-camping/wild-camping](http://visitscotland.com/accommodation/caravan-camping/wild-camping) NORTH Go slightly north of the city and you're in Loch Lomond territory.
 While busy during peak months and sunny weekends, this is the closest, best example of scenic Scotland; fresh air, mountains, walks, cycling, boat tours, sheep, dogs, cows and rolling hills.
 Great for giving your visiting family a sense of 'real Scotland' and super easy to get to via public transport - just jump on a train to Balloch from Queen Street.
 Bring lunch unless you want to spend a lot on tourist traps and don't forget an umbrella (wherever you go) as Scottish weather is unpredictable.
-Further north, Tyndrum has the best chippy in Scotland (Real Food Café), or jump back on the train to the West Coast and Oban.
+Further north, Tyndrum has a fantastic chippy (Real Food Café), or jump back on the train to the West Coast and Oban.
 Oban is a seaside town worth visiting for its distillery and world class seafood.
+From Oban you can get a CalMac ferry across to the Hebridean Isles, which are some of the most visually stunning places in the country.
+Alternatively you could head North East from Glasgow Central to Inverness - roughly 4 hours away.
+Scotland's most northern city is the gateway to the rest of the Highlands and from here you can branch out to the windswept and rough Wester Ross, or more lush and lived-in Sutherland.

+SOUTH

-From Oban you can get a ferry across to the Hebridean Isles, which are some of the most visually stunning places in the country.
-SOUTH Get the train to Largs and jump on the ferry over to Cumbrae where you can hire bikes and do a scenic lap of the island in a couple of hours.
+Get the train to Largs in Ayrshire and jump on the ferry over to Cumbrae where you can hire bikes and do a scenic lap of the island in a couple of hours.
 You can even stop in at the original Nardini's for ice cream as a reward on the way back.
 Keep going South and you'll find England; alight at Oxenholme for the Lake District (a busier, more expensive version of the Scottish countryside) or keep going for only 4 or 5 hours and you'll find yourself in London.
-The brave among you may want to attempt a Megabus to get down to the UK's capital, but be prepared for an epic 10 hour journey.
-EXPLORING
+The brave among you may want to attempt a Megabus to get down to the UK's capital, but be prepared for an epic 10 hour journey (tickets from around £13).

+EAST